 Q: How does Sarah feel about having two moms?

 Julie Silver: She’s never uncomfortable.
 She is an advocate for her moms.
 We are just incidentally lesbian for our kids.
 Sarah has gained a real perspective from watching us both work in our respective fields and seeing how we maneuver through life how we are.
 She’s never rebelled against it; she’s never said to us, “How is it possible?”
 Well, last year she asked where she came from, but it was such an easy conversation to have with her because you talk to your kid about how desperately wanted she was.
 And she knows it.

-Julie Silver: We can’t speak for all of them, but we are surrounded by all kinds of families all the time–every shape and size under the sun.
+Julie Silver: We can’t speak for all of them, but we are surrounded by all kinds of families all the time.
+Every shape and size under the sun.
 We believe it’s that exposure and those personal connections that strengthen our daughters and ultimately, all our families.
 We want our girls to be confident, honest, creative problem solvers.
-We can’t wait to see what the future brings.
+And we can’t wait to see what the future brings.